mcoto004CR/pi-kube/README.md

 As a reminder first time you enter into the raspberry the user is "pi" and the password "raspberry" I highly recommend once in the shell, enter "passwd" to change your password.

---> Configure you wifi (I recommend Ethernet if you can) Option 1: sudo raspi-config
+--> Configure you wifi (I highly recommend Ethernet if you can) Option 1:

+      sudo raspi-config
       Go to Network options
       Wi-fi option
       and enter your wifi details

    Option 2 add this to wpa_supplicant.conf file:

       country = XX (your country code, ie US) sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
       network={
           ssid="your SSID"
           psk="your WiFi Password"
         }
       then: sudo reboot

   Use ifconfig, to get your current ip
   Copy your IP , or you can setup any IP you want, just make sure is free on your router

-  Below will enable a static IP so you can easy SSH sudo nano /etc/dhcpcd.conf and enter the following data
+  Below will enable a static IP so you can easy SSH

-    interface wlan0
+    sudo nano /etc/dhcpcd.conf and enter the following data interface wlan0
     static ip_address=192.168.XX.XXX/24   (XX.XX is the IP you copied in the previous point) static routers=192.168.X.X  (this is your router IP gateway)